yuzilan/HeteroTCR/README.md

 After running the above code, the `try` folder will generate 3 pickle files and a `pred.tsv` file.
 The probabilities in the pred.tsv file are what we need.

-## How to use our own dataset to train HeteroTCR
+## How to use your own dataset to train HeteroTCR

 First, create a `my_datasets` folder under the `data` folder to store the various datasets we want to train and validate.